Guess who was landed with the job of looking after the foul-mouthed book?

 ‘You brought it here!’

-‘Together with several other works of great historical interest, and far better-behaved,’ I reminded her.
+‘Together with several other works of great historical interest, all of which are far better-behaved,’ I reminded her.

 ‘Yes,’ said Valerie, and smiled.
 ‘Thank you for those, Jay.’